 In a perfect world, we'd all subscribe to a balanced diet filled with organic veggies, gluten-free grains like quinoa, and easily digestible proteins like chicken and fish.
 We'd trade in happy hour cocktails for water and manage to avoid any trace of fatty, salty foods.
-While a bit idealistic, this is what Charles Passler, DC, founder of Pure Change and nutritionist to celebrities like Bella Hadid and Adriana Lima, recommends for avoiding the common feeling of bloat altogether.
+While a bit idealistic, this is what Charles Passler, DC, nutritionist to celebrities like Bella Hadid and Adriana Lima, recommends for avoiding the common feeling of bloat altogether.

 Unfortunately, busy schedules and the convenience of a quick takeout meal can make it difficult to stay on track with a healthy diet that's high in fiber and contains a moderate amount of fat and protein.
 Add in other factors that can lead to bloating like dehydration, constipation, PMS, and overdoing it on veggies like broccoli, cabbage, cauliflower, and beans—the worst bloat offenders, according to Passler—and you can be stuck with an uncomfortably bloated stomach despite your best efforts.

 Fortunately, there are ways to combat belly bloat for quick relief from even the worst symptoms of this pesky digestive problem.
 Follow Passler's advice on how to get rid of bloating fast so you can get back to your routine and feel your best.
 Here are six things to do the minute you feel bloated.

 According to Passler, herbal bitters activate receptors on your tongue that signal the production of more digestive juices down in your digestive tract.
 "This will help reduce intestinal inflammation and gas production related to consuming offending foods," he explains.
 Mix yourself up an elixir of sparkling water and herbal bitters—Passler recommends Angostura—to soothe a bloated stomach.